 CAs may support certificate suspension and restoration for Subscriber certificates.
-If suspension and restoration are supported by the CA, the CPS must describe under what circumstances and details for the corresponding sections below.
+If suspension and restoration are supported by the CA, the CPS must describe under what circumstances and provide details as specified in Sections 4.9.14, 4.9.15 and 4.9.16.